DPotoyan/Chem324/ch07/note02.md

 - In 1926 Pauli showed that the wavefunction must be antisymmetric with respect to exchange of the electron indices.
 This applies also for systems with more than two electrons.
 An outcome of this principle is that no two electrons can have exactly the same quantum numbers: $n$, $l$, $m_l$, $s$, $m_s$.
 In non-relativistic quantum mechanics this is a postulate.

-In order to construct a complete wavefunction for He atom, we need to tag on the spin part to the wavefunction in Eq. (\ref{eq10.68}):
+In order to construct a complete wavefunction for He atom, we need to tag on the spin part to the wavefunction

 $${\psi = 1s(1)1s(2)\times\frac{1}{\sqrt{2}}\left(\alpha(1)\beta(2) - \alpha(2)\beta(1)\right)}$$